mounikamalineni26/feedback-portal/README.md

 ## 🔐 Default Admin Login

 * Username: admin
-* Password: admin123
+* Password: 123456

-⚠️ These credentials are for testing only.
+⚠️ These credentials are for testing purposes only.
 Use secure authentication in production.

 ---

 ## ✅ Testing

-* ✔ APIs tested using Postman
+ ✔ APIs tested using Postman
-* ✔ End-to-end workflow verified
+ ✔ End-to-end workflow verified

 ---